Science & Technology Class Descriptions

 Prerequisites: None

-Digital Workshop is a computer lab environment in which students work through the Black Rocket curriculum under the direction of computer science coaches.
+Digital Lab is a computer lab environment in which students work through the Black Rocket curriculum under the direction of computer science coaches.
 The lab environment allows students to enroll at any quarter, fosters brand new coders, and encourages those with prior coding experience.
 In the "Intro" level of a course (i.e., Part 1), students will work through the fundamentals of a new digital skill.
 In the "Continuing" level (i.e., Part 2), students who continue from "Intro" will develop new skills and will design and code an individual project.
-New students who enroll in Part 2, "Intro/Advanced" will begin with the introductory lessons.
+New students who enroll in Part 2, "Intro/Continuing" will begin with the introductory lessons.
 In order to differentiate instruction between new and continuing students, coaches work with small pull-out groups, pairs, or individuals to provide additional support as needed.
 The class tuition includes a student technology fee that covers the use of instructor-provided classroom laptops loaded with the required software, applications, and licenses.
 At the end of the class, students will receive access to Black Rocket's interactive learning platform to continue their coding journey at home.

-Digital Workshop: Python Programmers (Intro or Continuing)
+Digital Workshop: Stop Motion Animation (Intro or Continuing)

-Quarter 4: Starts on March 20, 2025
+Quarter 2: Starts on October 30, 2025

 Instructor: Ethan Hay